 - Coil your hoses and store them indoors for winter.

 Store your disconnected hoses in a garage, basement, or another protected place during the winter months.
-Keeping them out of snow and ice will increase the lifespan of your garden hoses.
+It’s important not to forget this step as keeping your garden hose out of snow and ice will increase its lifespan.

 Disconnect Splitters and Other Bibb Fixtures